 Organizations large and small around the world have published their API Style Guides as Spectral Rulesets so they can distribute and enforce style guides across their entire organization, with some key examples being Adidas, Azure, Box, Digital Ocean, and the Italian Government many of which are published for you to try out, or at least use as inspiration.

-Learn more about Spectral, and building custom rulesets for your API Style Guide.
+Learn more about Spectral and building custom rulesets for your API Style Guide.

-Stoplight have created Style Guide Projects, a convenient hosted version of Spectral's Style Guide offering, to make creating, sharing, and enforcing style guides far easier, especially for non-technical users as setting up Spectral in various editors, enabling it in pull requests and setting up rulesets distribution can take a fair bit of work.
+Stoplight has created Style Guide Projects, a convenient hosted version of Spectral's Style Guide offering, to make creating, sharing, and enforcing style guides far easier, especially for non-technical users as setting up Spectral in various editors, enabling it in pull requests and setting up rulesets distribution can take a fair bit of work.

 Instead of having to glue together all the pieces, your Style Guides will be right there in Stoplight Platform, giving API designers and developers feedback as they work on the APIs.

 Learn more about creating Style Guide Projects, and all the powerful things you can do with them once they're built.